Health in Botswana: Hospitals

-Botswana has 26 hospitals spread across the country that are part of a three tiered system overseen by the Ministry of Health and Wellness.
+Botswana has 26 hospitals spread across the country that are part of a three tiered system overseen by the Ministry of Health.
 The first tier has 16 hospitals located in rural areas that each serve a maximum of 10,000 people.
 Each hospital has between 20 and 70 beds.
 The second tier is made up of seven district hospitals located in larger villages and cities.
 They have between 71 and 250 beds.
 The third tier has three referral based hospitals that are specialized.
 Botswana's hospital bed density in 2010 was 1.8 beds per 1000 people.

 Health status

 Life expectancy

 In 2018, life expectancy at birth in Botswana was 64 for men and 68 for women.
 The probability of dying under the age of five is 36 per 1,000 live births.
 According to UNICEF, the high amount of hospital births and the high rate of death among young children points to a lack of quality of care for mothers and newborns once they leave the hospital.
 The probability of dying between 15 and 60 years was 294 per 1,000 people for men and 208 per 1,000 people for women.